s-shemmee/NFT-Portfolio-Landing-Page/README.md

 A live demo of the NFT Portfolio Landing Page is available at [LINK TO LIVE DEMO]().

 # Credits
+- The NFT Portfolio Landing Page was inspired by the beautiful Next.js landing page created by [reacthemes](https://themeforest.net/user/reacthemes).
+I would like to thank them for their amazing work, which served as the inspiration for this recreation using React.js.
-The NFT Portfolio Landing Page was created by [s-shemmee](https://github.com/s-shemmee).
+- The NFT Portfolio Landing Page recreation was created by [s-shemmee](https://github.com/s-shemmee) using React.js.

 # License
 This project is licensed under the MIT license.